 But the focal point here is on the Lord Jesus being baptized, and that is the launch point of His public ministry.
-As verse 23 tells us, Jesus at this time is about 30 years of age.
-For 30 years He has been growing in wisdom and stature and favor with God and man and He's been in the obscurity of the little town of Nazareth, working alongside His father and surely His half-brothers in the carpenter business there.
+As verse 23 tells us, Jesus at this time is about thirty years of age.
+For thirty years He has been growing in wisdom and stature and favor with God and man and He's been in the obscurity of the little town of Nazareth, working alongside His father and surely His half-brothers in the carpenter business there.
 He has had no public ministry.
 He has done no public teaching.
 He's made no public appearances, made no public claims to be the Messiah.
-It has been an obscure 30 years, 30 years of living a perfectly righteous life.
+It has been an obscure thirty years, thirty years of living a perfectly righteous life.

-But now it is time to begin the ministry for which He came into the world, the ministry of preaching, teaching, healing, casting out demons, dying on the cross and rising from the dead and ascending back into heaven.
+But now it is time to begin the ministry for which He came into the world, the ministry of preaching, teaching, healing, casting out demons, dying on the cross, and rising from the dead, and ascending back into heaven.
 That ministry is launched with this event, the baptism of Jesus.
-What happened on that summer day in 26 A.D. was unmistakable in terms of its important.
-John the Baptist, the prophet, forerunner, herald of the Messiah baptizes Jesus knowing that He is the sinless Messiah and then a day later identifies Him to the crowd as the Lamb of God who takes away the sin of the world.
-God the Father speaks out of heaven affirming that this is His Son, the Messiah, the Savior, His beloved in whom He is well pleased.
-And the Holy Spirit comes down in a visible form and lights on and remains on Jesus, indicating again the affirmation of the Spirit of God's involvement in the life and ministry of the anointed one, the Messiah.
-This is God's personal, public endorsement of the Messiah, from the prophet John, from the Holy Spirit and from the Father Himself, this officially inaugurates Jesus into ministry, the launch point.
+What happened on that summer day in 26 A.D. was unmistakable in terms of its importance.
+John the Baptist, the prophet, forerunner, herald of the Messiah, baptizes Jesus knowing that He is the sinless Messiah, and then a day later identifies Him to the crowd as the Lamb of God who takes away the sin of the world.
+God the Father speaks out of heaven, affirming that this is His Son, the Messiah, the Savior, His beloved in whom He is well pleased.
+And the Holy Spirit comes down in a visible form and lights on and remains on Jesus, indicating again the affirmation of the Spirit of God's involvement in the life and ministry of the Anointed One, the Messiah.
+This is God's personal, public endorsement of the Messiah, from the prophet John, from the Holy Spirit and from the Father Himself.
+This officially inaugurates Jesus into ministry, the launch point.

 Now remember, John had been preaching for about six months.
 He had been preaching repentance because the people wanted to know how to get ready.
-John said the Messiah's coming, the Messiah's coming, the question is...how do we get ready for the Messiah's arrival?
-And John's answer was...you confess your sins, you repent of your sins, you make a public demonstration of that repentance by being baptized.
-And so John was preaching about the coming of Messiah, preaching about forgiveness, preaching about repentance and baptizing those who desire to repent.
+John said the Messiah's coming, the Messiah's coming.
+The question is: How do we get ready for the Messiah's arrival?
+And John's answer was, you confess your sins, you repent of your sins, you make a public demonstration of that repentance by being baptized.
+And so John was preaching about the coming of Messiah, preaching about forgiveness, preaching about repentance, and baptizing those who desired to repent.

-One day six months into this, Jesus shows up at the Jordan River.
+One day six months into this, Jesus shows up at the Jordan river.
 At first, according to the gospel of John, chapter 1, John the Baptist didn't know who He was.
 They didn't know each other.
-John grew up in the wilderness of Judea, chapter 1 verse 80 of Luke tells us that.
-Jesus grew up in the city of Nazareth, they were quite a ways apart.
+John grew up in the wilderness of Judea.
+Chapter 1 verse 80 of Luke tells us that.
+Jesus grew up in the city of Nazareth.
+They were quite a ways apart.
 Maybe they met as little boys because they were related, since Mary and Elizabeth, the two mothers were related.
 But as far as their adulthood was concerned, they didn't know each other.
-And so when Jesus came to the Jordan River, according to Matthew chapter 3, He asked John to baptize Him.
-And He told John who He was and Johns said, "It's not fitting for You to be baptized, You're the sinless Messiah, You should baptize me and I'm just a sinful prophet."
+And so when Jesus came to the Jordan river, according to Matthew chapter 3, He asked John to baptize Him.
+And He told John who He was and John said, "It's not fitting for You to be baptized, You're the sinless Messiah, You should baptize me and I'm just a sinful prophet."
 But Jesus said no, I must be baptized to fulfill all righteousness.
-It is true, John affirms the sinlessness of Christ, John doesn't want to baptize Jesus because his is a baptism of repentance and Jesus has nothing to repent of, but it is also true that God commanded this baptism, that John was doing baptisms because God commanded him to do it.
+It is true.
+John affirms the sinlessness of Christ.
+John doesn't want to baptize Jesus because his is a baptism of repentance and Jesus has nothing to repent of.
+But it is also true that God commanded this baptism, that John was doing baptisms because God commanded him to do it.
 So righteous people were being baptized and Jesus would do anything that righteous people did, anything that God commanded.
 And so even though for Him it was not a baptism of repentance, it was an act of obedience to the God who had instituted this baptism.
-So Jesus said I must fulfill all righteousness, I must do everything that is right, that's an affirmation of His sinless perfection.
-And so John said okay, and that's the way it is, I will go ahead and baptize You.
+So Jesus said I must fulfill all righteousness.
+I must do everything that is right.
+That's an affirmation of His sinless perfection.
+And so John said OK, and that's the way it is, I will go ahead and baptize You.

 First of all, we focused on the Son last week.
-Just a brief review...verse 21, at a time when everybody else was being baptized in the very busy baptizing work of John, it tells us in Matthew 3 I think it's verse 5 that all Judea, all Jerusalem, and everybody in the regions around there were going out there to be baptized and large crowds were coming to John.
+Just a brief review, verse 21, at a time when everybody else was being baptized in the very busy baptizing work of John, it tells us in Matthew 3, I think it's verse 5, that all Judea, all Jerusalem, and everybody in the regions around there were going out to be baptized and large crowds were coming to John.
 They were anxious and excited about Messiah's arrival.
 They wanted to do what was right.
 They were at least ostensibly on the surface confessing sin and going through this baptism.
-And it was at that busy time that Jesus showed up, introduced Himself, had a little dialogue.
-John finally agreed to baptize Him, even though he didn't think at first it was appropriate and that event sort of puts Jesus in the position of having the opportunity of having heavenly affirmation.
+And it was at that busy time that Jesus showed up, introduced Himself, had the little dialogue.
+John finally agreed to baptize Him, even though he didn't think at first it was appropriate and that event sort of puts Jesus in the position of having the opportunity to have heavenly affirmation.
 In the midst of His righteous act of being baptized, the Spirit comes down, and the Father speaks.

 So when the Spirit of God comes down, that is not telling us that up to this point the Son of God was without the Holy Spirit, not at all.
 This is merely a symbolic act indicating the Spirit's involvement in His life, indicating it publicly so that people will know that His ministry is in the power of the Holy Spirit.
 But the Holy Spirit is always in perfect communion with the divine nature of Jesus.
 In fact, the Holy Spirit is called in Romans 8:9 the Spirit of Christ.